What is amniocentesis?

-- Your baby’s lung development: This is helpful if you need to give birth sooner than expected to protect the health of you or your baby.
+- Fetal lung development: This is helpful if you need to give birth sooner than expected to protect the health of you or the fetus.

-- Rh disease: This is a potentially serious condition where you and your baby have different blood Rh types.
+- Rh disease: This is a potentially serious condition where you and the fetus have different blood Rh types.

 When is amniocentesis performed?

 Most amniocentesis procedures happen between 15 and 20 weeks of gestation (during the second trimester of pregnancy).
 Having an amniocentesis earlier in pregnancy poses more risks, such as miscarriage.

 In some cases, healthcare providers perform amniocentesis tests later in pregnancy.
-If your provider recommends this test to check your baby’s lung development or treat polyhydramnios, it will likely happen during the third trimester.
+If your provider recommends this test to check fetal lung development or treat polyhydramnios, it will likely happen during the third trimester.

 Can I choose not to have amniocentesis?

 Yes.
 If your provider recommends you have an amniocentesis, they will explain why.
 Your provider (or a genetic counselor) will review the test’s risks and benefits.
 In the end, whether or not to have this test is up to you.